Mehsana: Amenities and infrastructure

 Para Lake, officially Swami Vivekanand Lake, was excavated during the Gaekwad rule.
 It was redeveloped and opened in 2019.
+Nagalpur Lake is being development as a public space.
+Sai Talav, a lake near Kashi Vishwanath Mahadev temple on Radhanpur Road is being developed at a cost of ₹3.94 crore.

-Nagalpur Lake is proposed for development as a public space.
-There are nine gardens in the city including Parashuram Play Ground, Arvind Baug and Biladi Baug (Mahatma Gandhi garden).
-Sardar Patel Stadium is a multi-purpose stadium with capacity of 3000 people.
-Atal Sports Centre was built at the cost of ₹6.65 crore and opened in April 2022.
-It houses sports facilities, a gym and a swimming pool.
+There are nine gardens in the city including Parashuram Play Ground, Maharshi Arvind Baug and Biladi Baug (Mahatma Gandhi garden).
+Sardar Patel Stadium is a multi-purpose stadium with a capacity of 3,000 people.
+Atal Sports Centre was constructed at a cost of ₹6.65 crore and opened in April 2022.
+It houses sports facilities, including a gymnasium and a swimming pool.
 Vanikar Club was established in 1904.

 Sardar Patel Underpass at Modhera Circle on the state highway was built at the cost of ₹147 crore and was opened in July 2022.
-It is 927 m-long, the longest underpass in state.
+It is 927 m-long, the longest underpass in the state.

-As a railway line passes in the middle of the city, the city is divided in the old city (Mehsana-1) and the Highway area (Mehsana-2).
+As a railway line passes through the middle of the city, the city is divided in the old city (Mehsana-1) and the Highway area (Mehsana-2).
 These two divisions are connected by two railway underpasses; Gopi Nala and Bhammaria Nala; and a railway overbridge at Visnagar Link Road.
-The third underpass is approved in 2025 connecting Prajapati Vadi on T B Road and Brahmaninagar which will cost ₹36.25 crore.
+The third underpass was approved in 2025 connecting Prajapati Vadi on T B Road and Brahmaninagar which will cost ₹36.25 crore.